NexMaker-Fab/2023zjudem-7DE/docs/FinalProject/FinalProject.md

 - Automated sorting of various types of garbage (plastic bags, metal cans, plastic bottles, paper)
 - Hands-free operation with a hand motion sensor for automatic opening of the trash bin cover
-- Alarm system notifies when any of the trash chambers reach full capacity

 ### KEY TECH ANALYSIS

 <b>ELEMENTS USED:</b>

 - Arduino UNO.
-- Servo Motor.(SG90)
+- Servo Motor.(SG90) (2 piece)
-- Inductive Proximity Sensor.
 - Capacitive Proximity Sensor.
+- IR sensor
 - Battery 9~12V.
 - Trash bin.
 - Trash Bin Cover.

 <b>Project Overview:</b>

-- Utilizes two types of sensors: capacitive and metal proximity.
+- Utilizes two types of sensors: capacitive and IR sensor.
 - Sensors designed to work in any environment and detect the presence of objects.
-- Optional inclusion of an IR distance sensor for measuring trash volume (can be omitted).
-- Requires two metal proximity sensors and one capacitive sensor.
+- Requires one capacitive proximity sensor and one IR sensor.

 <h2>Algorithm:</h2>